elielam/SNIP-SYMFONY4/README.md

 # WEBPACK ENCORE

- - webpack.config.js
+ - See ./webpack.config.js for configuration
  - Get assets in ./assets and build them in ./public/build

- Do SCSS compilation
+ - Do SCSS compilation

 # ASSETS

- - Bootstrap 4 béta 2
+ - Bootstrap 4 beta 2
  - Font awesome 4.7.1
+ - app.scss
+ - app.js

  Installed with yarn in node_module dir , maybe you will need to update yarn.